skalutki/homepage2-webpack/readme.md

 `npm run publish` - runs build process and publish the page using `gh-pages` branch

 ## Demo

 Demo version of this project: [Link](https://skalutki.github.io/homepage2-webpack/)

 ## Features

 - Hamburger menu
 - dark / light mode
+- Local storage
 - one brake point (media queris)
 - flex box
 - grid

 ## To-do list:

-- add to local storage dark / light theam
+- Color change for light mode
+- Try use attribute for light / dark mode

 ## Status

 Project is: in progress, I'm still learning JS and trying to use new knowledge in practice!

 ## Sources

 This web is inspire by Maciej Korsan and tutorial by [WTF: Co ten frontend](https://cotenfrontend.pl/)

 ## Contact

 Created by skalutki <skalutki@gmail.com> - feel free to contact me!